 If parents think that the school has not dealt with their child's file in an appropriate way or they do not agree with the content of the file, there are three possibilities:

-- 1. File a complaint with the Klachtencommissie (the address is in this school brochure) - 2.
+- 1. File a complaint with the Klachtencommissie (see previous section) - 2.
 File a complaint with the Authority for Personal Privacy (Authoriteit Persoonsgegevens https://autoriteitpersoonsgegevens.nl/) - 3.
 Go to court.